seqan/dream-stellar/README.md

 `./sliding_window search --index index.out --query ../../../A2-metagenome-snakemake/data/MG-2/64/reads_e5_150/10.fastq --pattern 50 --output matches.out --overlap 10`

 ### A fast and space-efficient pre-filter for querying very large collections of nucleotide sequences
+The aim of this repository is to develop an IBF based prefilter for metagenomics read mapping.
+The IBF is created from the (k,k)-minimiser content of the reference database.
+The filter excludes parts of the reference datbase for each query read.
+Only reference sequences where an approximate local match for the query sequence was found are retained.
+A local match is defined as:
+* length >= w
+* errors <= e

+where w is the window length and e is the allowed number of errors.
+Each read is divided into multiple possibly overlapping windows.
+The (k, k)-minimiser content of each window is then queried in the IBF.

 ## Download and Installation